supervision-systems-development/graph-models/README.md

 `  nil | t(-5,1),t(3,1),t(1,-1),t(2,-1) | a(-5) ; a(1) ; a(3) | a(2) | n[1]: nxor -> n[2]: nseq ;; n[1]: nxor -> n[3]: nseq ;; n[2]: nseq -> n[5]: nor ;; n[3]: nseq -> n[4]: nseq ;; n[4]: nseq -> n[5]: nor ;; n[5]: nor -> n[-7]: nseq ;; n[-5]: nseq -> n[1]: nxor | executing `

 shows the last action, ` 2 `, placed in the list of incorrect acions, which indicates that the action ` 2 ` has been incorrect.

+### Fourth action: 4

 In order to execute the next action, ` 4 `, this action needs to be placed into the last configuration, in the position of the input list of actions:

 `  a(4) | t(-5,1),t(3,1),t(1,-1),t(2,-1) | a(-5) ; a(1) ; a(3) | a(2) | n[1]: nxor -> n[2]: nseq ;; n[1]: nxor -> n[3]: nseq ;; n[2]: nseq -> n[5]: nor ;; n[3]: nseq -> n[4]: nseq ;; n[4]: nseq -> n[5]: nor ;; n[5]: nor -> n[-7]: nseq ;; n[-5]: nseq -> n[1]: nxor | executing `.